dm-murphy/tic_tac_toe/README.md

       Return true

   Win Check
+    Check if a Winning Combo exists

+  Winning Combo Check
-    If a hard-coded winning value exists
+    If a hard-coded winning values exists
-      Return marker value
+      Return true

 Player class
+  Set name, marker

   Initialize Player
-    Assign markers to players
+    Assign instance marker to parameter marker
-    Default current player to player 1

-  Current Player Swap
-    When called, swap player for other player
+    Ask for player name

-  Get Pick
+    Get name from player and assign to instance name

+  Take Turn
     Start loop
       Ask current player for their pick
       Validate pick format
       Break loop if valid

-  Show Current Player
-    Return current player when called
+      Return pick

 Set variable to new instance of Game class
 With variable call Start Game method